Are you curious about the "Insight" tab name?

 Secondly, if you won't do that then be ready for trouble.
 Here's why.

 One channel whose owner was using a GoPro trusted the cleaning lady's work.
 The same guy said he was preparing a textured surface but left most of the surface truly unprepared.
-That's a recipe for short term failure!
+That's a recipe for early failure!

 Many YouTube channels like the one I'm referring to are posts from slick, click seekers without enough experience and knowledge to be a worthwhile resource.
 YouTube doesn't care about any credentials because they're also in the game for money.
 So how can you do a good job yourself?